carlossabrido/ClinicaDentalReact1.1/readme.md

  <img src="media/foto9.png" alt="JavaScript" >

- and algo visualize all the profiles
+ and also visualize all the profiles

  <img src="media/foto10.png" alt="JavaScript" >